andrew/ultimate-awesome/README.md

 - [awesome-ai](https://github.com/brandonhimpfen/awesome-ai) - A curated list of awesome frameworks, libraries, tools, and resources for Artificial Intelligence (AI).
 This list covers everything from foundational machine learning and deep learning to specialized areas like NLP, computer vision, and AI ethics.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [awesome-counterfactual-explanations](https://github.com/daikikatsuragawa/awesome-counterfactual-explanations) - This repository is a curated collection of information (keywords, papers, libraries, books, etc.) about counterfactual explanations🙃 Contributions are welcome!
 Our maintenance capacity is limited, so we highly appreciate pull requests.
+- [awesome-semantic-segmentation](https://github.com/damminhtien/awesome-semantic-segmentation) - A curated list of resources for semantic image segmentation.
 - [awesome-free-courses](https://github.com/danilolmoura/awesome-free-courses) - A collection of all amazing free courses.
 - [awesome-stenciljs](https://github.com/dmartinjs/awesome-stenciljs) - 🎉 A curated list of awesome things related to StencilJS.
 - [awesome-jequie-dev-resources](https://github.com/eduwxyz/awesome-jequie-dev-resources) - Repositório destinado para disponibilizar conteúdo gratuito para os devs de Jequié e região.